gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 ![Starting the project in V-Play Live Client]({{ site.baseurl }}/assets/blog/img/vplay-tutorial/vplay-003.png)

-# Project Archtiecture
+# Setting up the application environment
-The selected project template comes already with good hierachy defaults and this is where I start off.
+The selected project template comes already with a good project hierachy and application environment and this is where we start off.
+In this chapter we will deal with: Deploying + running an application, building an environment to choose between different mini-games and actually display a (mini-)game.

 ## First custom component - common/MenuButton.qml
 This is a custom component to be used as a button.